pa11y/pa11y/README.md

-    -p, --port <port>             the port to run PhantomJS on -t, --timeout <ms>            the timeout in milliseconds -w, --wait <ms>               the time to wait before running tests in milliseconds -v, --verify-page <string>    HTML string to verify is included in the page source HTML -d, --debug                   output debug messages
+    -p, --port <port>             the port to run PhantomJS on -t, --timeout <ms>            the timeout in milliseconds -w, --wait <ms>               the time to wait before running tests in milliseconds -v, --verify-page <string>    HTML string to verify is present in the page source HTML -d, --debug                   output debug messages
     -H, --htmlcs <url>            the URL or path to source HTML_CodeSniffer from -e, --phantomjs <path>        the path to the phantomjs executable